-All of the telescope controls in Starry Night Pro 5.0 can be accessed by opening the Telescope side pane.

-Telescope Configuration: To configure your telescope, open the Telescope pane and press the Configure button.
+All of the telescope controls in Starry Night Pro Plus can be accessed by opening the Telescope side pane.
+Telescope Configuration: To configure your telescope, open the Telescope pane and press the Configure button in the Setup layer.
 You will see a list of all supported telescopes.